arthurattwell/versed/README.md

 ## Background

-Poetry formatting is complicated, and if you've studied poetry and know HTML you know that HTML has no inherent way to mark up poetry semantically in a way that suits poetry's semantic structures.
+Poetry formatting is complicated, and if you've studied poetry and know HTML you know that HTML has no inherent way to mark up poetry semantically in a way that suits the structure of most poems.
 And the same goes for all verse, including lyrics and hymns or snippets of song in running text.

-I set out to find or create:
+So I set out to find or create:

 1. A convention for marking up poetry that can be expressed in plain markdown (e.g. [CommonMark](http://commonmark.org/) for want of a better 'standard').
-Rendered as HTML with nothing but user-agent formatting, the poems should still be readable and recognisable as poems.
+Rendered as HTML with nothing but browser formatting, the poems should still be readable and recognisable as poems.
 2. A script that turns those poems into properly structured elements that we can target with CSS.
 The script targets a class, which can be applied, for instance, to a `div` or a `blockquote` that contains verse. (e.g. applied to markdown if you're using kramdown, or by wrapping markdown in a `div` that the processor knows to process).
 3. An unopinionated CSS stylesheet to format these poems.